 - Retail workers and cashiers

-Tips for Buying Compression Socks
+Tips for Buying Compression Stockings

 We recommend that you purchase medical-grade compression to treat varicose veins.
 The Vein Institute supplies all of our patients with medical-grade compression.
 You can see our full range here: The Vein Institute Shop.

 The doctors at The Vein Institute specialise in varicose vein treatment.
 We offer patients a comprehensive treatment program to treat varicose veins, with non-surgical laser treatment techniques.
 The benefits of laser treatment to patients are;

 - Walk-in walk-out treatment